 You will have enough cushaw to enjoy a few chunks straight from the oven with just a little butter and a sprinkle of salt.
 Even my three-year old couldn’t resist.
 If you’ve ever choked down an acorn squash just to be polite, I promise, this is a completely different experience.

-This next step is optional.
-I didn’t do it because I am impatient, but if you like a tighter custard filling, you can take your puree and pour it into cheesecloth suspended over a bowl.
+This next step is optional, although I recommend it.
+Sometimes I don’t do it because I am impatient, but if you like a tighter custard filling, you can take your puree and pour it into cheesecloth or tight strainer suspended over a bowl.
 Drain the puree until thickened.
 Think canned pumpkin consistency and you’ll know when it’s ready.
+I’ve tried this recipe with great success using other winter squashes, such as the Long of Naples squash, and some absolutely require straining.
+Each squash varies in its natural water content…the Long of Naples is extremely high in water.

 1 teaspoon ground cinnamon